ismetdagli/HaX-CoNN/README.md

 python3 src/nsight_compute.py
 ```

 This code outputs a nsight_compute_$DNN_.report.
 TensorRT has its own naming and output report structure that becomes very complicated.
 This requires a lot of effort to match the layers and their instructions.
 We leave this script here for a reference.

-For the ones who are interested in, we suggest to follow this strategy explained as a summary below.
+More in detail, we suggest to follow this strategy explained as a summary below.
 This gives the memory throughput of a layer.
 We use a recorded memory throughput data in z3 solvers below.
+Memory throughput of this layer groups are represented in the last column of Table 2.
+Since we are targetting to assign at the layer at the layers by using groups, we are calculating the cumulative average as given below.

 To calculate a memory throughput of a layer group:  (memory throughput of a layer) * (duration of a layer in the group) / (duration of all layers in the group).